ai1tutorial/spring-boot-jpa/ReadMe.md

 This is a simple Spring boot application.
-Here we put spring boot jpa dependency in pom.xml

-Run the application and open "http://localhost:16000/swagger-ui.html#/" swagger url in browser
+Here we put spring boot jpa dependency in pom.xml Install postgres from https://www.postgresql.org/download/windows/  and set user id and password Run the application and open "http://localhost:8000/swagger-ui.html#/" swagger url in browser